 - EDI can even be used to transmit financial information and payment in electronic form – known as Electronic Funds Transfer or EFT

-EDI Business Example:
+EDI Business Scenario: